Today I will share the recipe, which you probably will never do. The Kama.

 - one of a handful of salt

-- Put in previous day all grains sorts separately to soak in to the cold water
+- Put in a previous day all grains sort separately to soak into the cold water

-- Next day boil with little bit of salt, while grains are soft
+- Next day boil with a little bit of salt, while grains are soft

-- Drain, and put in to the hot oven to dry.
-In the beginning keep oven door open, later you can close it
+- Drain, and put into the hot oven to dry.
+In the beginning, keep the oven door open, later you can close it

 - Time to time mix grain.
 Dry, while grains are totally dry.